 Many modern SSDs are self-encrypting.
 For these models of SSD, while the user may choose not to enable password-protection on their SSD, all of the data is still stored in an encrypted format by default.
 The encryption keys are stored in the same controllers that manage the flow of data to and from the NAND chips.
 If the controller on the SSD’s circuit board dies, the encryption key is lost.
 This can make data recovery from SSDs that have failed impossible.

-Contact our data recovery client advisors to find out more about our SSD recovery capabilities and whether our engineers can help you.
+Contact our data recovery client advisors to find out more about our SSD recovery capabilities and whether our engineers can help you with a free evaluation.

 Why Choose Gillware for My SSD Data Recovery Service Needs?